subgraph/oz/Godeps/_workspace/src/github.com/milosgajdos83/tenus/README.md

 # Linux networking in Golang

-**UPDATE: this package no longer uses original [libcontainer](https://github.com/docker/libcontainer) repo to source netlink package.
-It now uses [runc](https://github.com/opencontainers/runc) packages where the original libcontainer repo has been moved!!!**

 **tenus** is a [Golang](http://golang.org/) package which allows you to configure and manage Linux network devices programmatically.
 It communicates with Linux Kernel via [netlink](http://man7.org/linux/man-pages/man7/netlink.7.html) to facilitate creation and configuration of network devices on the Linux host.
 The package also allows for more advanced network setups with Linux containers including [Docker](https://github.com/dotcloud/docker/).

 **tenus** uses [runc](https://github.com/opencontainers/runc)'s implementation of **netlink** protocol.
 The package only works with newer Linux Kernels (3.10+) which are shipping reasonably new `netlink` protocol implementation, so **if you are running older kernel this package won't be of much use to you** I'm afraid.
 I have developed this package on Ubuntu [Trusty Tahr](http://releases.ubuntu.com/14.04/) which ships with 3.13+ and verified its functionality on [Precise Pangolin](http://releases.ubuntu.com/12.04/) with upgraded kernel to version 3.10.
 I could worked around the `netlink` issues by using `ioctl` syscalls, but I decided to prefer "pure netlink" implementation, so suck it old Kernels.